TrebledJ/trebledj.github.io/content/posts/projects/2020-12-10-robot-design-contest-simulator.md

   * Qt has a nice ClangFormat plugin.
 One of my other teammates managed to set up Qt on VSCode, so he has direct access to all the other nice VSCode stuff.

 #### Coding
 We used Qt as our GUI framework since most of us were familiar with it.
-We would have gone with C++20 had QtCreator/gcc/clang fully supported it, so we had to be content with C++17.
+We would have gone with C++20 had QtCreator fully supported it, so we had to be content with C++17.
 Some points of interest:

 * `QGraphicsView` and `QGraphicsItem` are pretty nice.
 Just pay attention to your axes and frame of reference.
 * We used `QPlainTextEdit` for the logging widget.
 It's pretty good.